vincenzomadaghiele/MAAL/README.md

 ```
 @inproceedings{madaghiele2024RLimpro,
   author    = {Madaghiele, Vincenzo and Fasciani, Stefano and Kelkar, Tejaswinee and Erdem, Çagri},
-  title     = {{ALL: Autonomous Live Looper for improvised co-creation of musical structures}},
+  title     = {{MAAL: a multi-agent autonomous live looper for improvised co-creation of musical structures}},
   booktitle = {Proceedings of AI and Music Creativity Conference (AIMC)},
   year      = {2025},
   month     = {09},